Gregory-mcbit/NN/README.md

-# NN
+# Pytorch
-This is abou learning neural netwroks using PyTorch
+This is about learning PyTorch